jinjagit/blogger/README.md

 It took me a while to discover a way to delete comments.
 After getting most of the way there, (adding a destroy function to comments_controller.rb, etc.), the last piece of the jigsaw fell into place when I found the syntax for the delete link in the [...views/articles/\_comment.html.erb partial](https://github.com/jinjagit/blogger/blob/master/app/views/articles/_comment.html.erb) in [this post](https://stackoverflow.com/questions/34476250/how-can-i-delete-comments-in-a-rails-blog-app).

 After that, it was simply a matter of adding a conditional to the delete link, so it is only shown when "admin" (or any other specified user) is logged in, and adding the usual relevant before_action filter and related function to [comments_controller.rb](https://github.com/jinjagit/blogger/blob/master/app/controllers/comments_controller.rb).

+### Delete orphaned tags:

+This is _kind of_ related to the final extra task listed in the Odin Project instructions for this tutorial exercise, where it says;

+"...if you delete a tag, all related orphaned taggings will remain there."

+Except they don't!
+Observing all tags and all taggings when all articles associated with a particular tag are deleted, shows all taggings are correctly destroyed.
+Likewise the console also reveals that when a tag is deleted (manually), all the related taggings are correctly destroyed.
+The <code>dependent: :destroy</code> mentioned in the Odin instructions has already been included, so taggings are not the problem.

+Tags are an issue however.
+When all articles that contain a reference to a tag are deleted, the tag remains.
+Thus, orphaned tags (NOT taggings) are the issue.

+To investigate this, i created a couple of orphaned tags (by creating an article with 2 new, unique tags), and then inserted <code><%= "#{tag.taggings.count}" %></code> into the <code>@tags.each do |tag|</code> in the same view.
+Sure enough, the two orphaned tags had 0 taggings associated, (and the non-orphans had 1 or more taggings associated).

+Thus, it would be trivial to filter out orphaned tags from the tags index view using a conditional; <code><% if tag.taggings.count != 0 %></code>, but that wouldn't actually remove the tags!
+In this app, that wouldn't matter, but in another context a database table could be filling with a large number of orphaned items which are never removed.
+Really, the tag needs removing when the article is deleted, which means the delete method in the articles controller needs to trigger a check for whether associated tags have only one tagging associated, and if so trigger the deletion of any such tags.

+After some experimenting, I found that inserting the following code into the delete method of [articles_controller.rb](https://github.com/jinjagit/blogger/blob/master/app/controllers/articles_controller.rb), _before_ <code>@article.destroy</code> is called, worked:

+<code>@article.tags.each do |tag|</code><br />
+&nbsp;&nbsp;<code>if tag.taggings.count == 1</code><br />
+&nbsp;&nbsp;&nbsp;&nbsp;<code>@tag = Tag.find(tag.id)</code><br />
+&nbsp;&nbsp;&nbsp;&nbsp;<code>@tag.destroy</code><br />
+&nbsp;&nbsp;<code>end</code><br />
+<code>end</code><br />